 Can coffee makers boil water?

-Some like the idea of being able to use their coffee maker to boil water.
-However, your average coffee maker will not have this function as they have a temperature range limit and only warm water.
+Some like the idea of being able to use their maker to boil water.
+However, your average coffee pot will not have this function as they have a temperature range limit and only warm water.
 In fact, a great chunk of coffee makers don’t even reach above 200-degrees Fahrenheit, thus, not being able to reach the boiling temperature (212-degrees Fahrenheit).

 Do coffee makers go bad?

 Like with all appliances, coffee makers will eventually need to be replaced.
 Apart from the machine itself, you may need to need to replace an older, non-functioning part such as a grinder or coffee maker pot replacement.
 Some products may not last as long as ones from other companies.
 Always check the reviews.